wwarne/12_image_resize/README.md

 - --output Where to save result.

 If only `--width` or `--height` provided than resulting image will be resized with aspect ratio of original.

-If output path doesn't specified than resulting image will be saved near original with adding `__WidthxHeight` to original name.
+If `--output` doesn't specified than resulting image will be saved near original with adding `__WidthxHeight` to original name.

 # Examples of use